 Switch to a Different VPN protocol

 VPN protocols determine how data is routed between your device and a VPN server.
-By default, ExpressVPN is set to use the automatic protocol option.
+By default, ExpressVPN is set to use the automatic protocol option, which should be its proprietary Lightway protocol in most cases.
 However, switching to a different protocol can give you faster connection speeds.

 To Switch to Lightway – TCP